 Through training with your dog and numerous competition you have learned how responsive your dog is to how you are doing and how your performance directly impacts their ability to do their best.
 Finding the best emotional state for you and your dog and being able to be in that state when it's important will improve their performance.

-Benefit from my professional experience in assisting people in high intensity situations.
+You can benefit from my professional experience in assisting people operating in high intensity situations.